dictybase-playground/slate-migration/README.md

   --database                                                          [required]
   --user                                                              [required]
   --password                                                          [required]
+  --host                                                              [optional]
+  --port                                                              [optional]
 ```

 Sample command:

-`node index.js --user cosmo --password kramer --database dictycontent`
+`node index.js --user cosmo --password kramer --database dictycontent --host localhost --port 5435`

-The database host and port are picked up from environmental variables used inside the cluster.
+If not provided, the database host and port are picked up from environmental variables used inside the cluster.

 This script can be run locally by using `kubectl port-forward` to connect to the content database.